Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_beast.md

 Best practise is to run several identical runs (e.g. 2, 4) and combine the output (using logcombiner).
 We want different runs to equilibrate at the same end point.

 ##Running BEAST
 BEAST itself can be run through the command line or via a sparse GUI.
 Command line allows you to give BEAST additional threads.
-This step is long - 50 million chains with say 4 threads may take a day.
+This step is long - 50 million chains with 4 threads may take ~1 day.

 ##Analyzing output
 The BEAST output is assessed using tracer.
-If multiple identical runs have been performed, merge .log and .tree using logcombiner, then load the log files in
+If multiple identical runs have been performed, merge .log and .tree using logcombiner, then load the log files in tracer.
+We want to see good mixing of the parameters ("hairy caterpillar" mcmc traces) and high ESS for parameters (preferably >200).
+This suggestions the run has went to convergence - it is sampling parameters from a stationary distribution.

+!(What you want to see)[https://github.com/Xevkin/Bioinfomatics-meeting-August-2016/blob/master/good_trace.png]

+We can view the mean estimate of each parameter, and other statistics such as the 95% Highest Posterior Distribution (shortest interval in the paramter space that contains 95% of  the posterior probability ).